Repeat of Courses

 When a student has repeated a course previously applied to an awarded degree, each grade earned will be included in the cumulative point average.

-A course deficiency occurs when a student fails to complete a course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
-Academic warning, probation and dismissal are not determined from 1 course, but by the cumulative GPA.
+A course deficiency occurs when a student fails to complete a non-English as a Second Language course with a satisfactory grade, either by failing the course or by receiving a grade that does not meet the minimum required by the student’s program.
+Academic warning, probation and dismissal are not determined from one course but by the cumulative GPA.

-Students who fail a course after a second attempt will be assigned a course deficiency hold and will be required to meet with their assigned academic counselor/advisor in Student Academic & Financial Services.
-Academic counselors/advisors will review the following options with the student:
+Students who fail a course after a second attempt should meet with their assigned academic advisor.
+Students can locate their assigned academic advisor information in their Success Network in uSucceed (accessed through jwuLink).
+Academic advisors will review the following options with the student:

 - Consider a change of program.

-- Student may be advised to take a pre-approved course at another institution outside of Johnson & Wales University.
-The original grade will remain on the student’s transcript but will be excluded from the cumulative average.
+- Student may be advised to take a pre-approved course at another institution outside Johnson & Wales University.
+The original grade will remain on the student’s transcript, but will be excluded from the cumulative average.

 Students opting to repeat the course will be encouraged to attend content tutoring.
 Visit the Academic Success Center on the Providence Campus or on the Charlotte Campus or information on tutoring services.

 English as a Second Language Courses